Jan Kemp (general): Personal life

 On 10 June 1903 he married Anna Emma Bodenstein, the daughter of a former landdrost of Krugersdorp, JC Bodenstein and his wife, MC Combrink.
 They had two daughters and a son.

 His wife died in March 1941 and his already failing health deteriorated rapidly.
 Despite this he remained active in parliament.

 He published two volumes of memoirs, the first, published in 1941, dealt with events before 1902 and the second, published in 1942, covered the subsequent period.

-His physical and moral courage cannot be doubted.
-He was determined, direct, forceful, impetuous in the field and in politics and, above all, a fervent believer in the republican form of government for South Africa.

 He died at Piet Retief, Transvaal, on 31 December 1946.